Towards Generalizable PDE Dynamics Forecasting via Physics-Guided Invariant Learning: OOD Generalization on PDE Forecasting

 \textit{(ii).
 Compositionality invariance: The composition method $h$ to aggregate basic operators, physical parameters and forcing terms is fixed as $F=h(\sigma_{1},... ,\sigma_{i},... ,\sigma_{K}, \mathbf{p}, \mathbf{f})$ for a specific PDE system.}

 In addition, the future state $\mathbf{\hat{u}}_{t+1}$ can be calculated as $\mathbf{\hat{u}}_{t+1}=\int_{t}^{t+1} h(\{\sigma_{i}\}_{i=1}^{K}, \mathbf{p}, \mathbf{f}) \mathrm{d}t + \mathbf{u}_{t}$ given the last observation $\mathbf{u}_{t}$.
 In a nutshell, invariant correlations between input $\mathbf{I}$ and target $\mathbf{Y}$ involve: invariant operators $\{\sigma_{i}\}_{i=1}^{K}$, invariant compositional relationships $h$ among different items, as well as the fixed step-wise numerical integration.
 We present a structural causal model (SCM) \citep{krueger2021out} in Fig. \ref{scm}(a) to illustrate the formation process of PDE dynamics and its pertinent two-level invariant correlations.
 Regardless of various time steps and distribution shifts on $\{\mathbf{u}_{0}, \mathbf{p}, \mathbf{f}\}$, the fundamental set of operators and their composition relationships can remain invariant.
+We formally justify the proposed two-level invariance principle can hold across many specialized PDE systems from three perspectives in Appendix \ref{sec:rigor_justify}.
 Besides, we provide a case study by varying diffusion and reaction coefficient of DR dynamics in Fig. \ref{scm}(b), and the ID-OOD correlation lines (an effective metric to assess OOD robustness \citep{yuan2023revisiting}) in Fig. \ref{scm}(c).
 Both of them can further demonstrate the effectiveness of the proposed physics-guided PDE invariance learning for improving zero-shot OOD capability.
-See Appendix \ref{sec:related_work} for more related works on PDE dynamics forecasting and invariant learning.
+Refer to Appendix \ref{sec:related_work} for more related works on PDE dynamics forecasting and invariant learning.